oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 Please refer to {{extensions}} for a list of current known extensions at the time of this publication.

+## OAuth Versions

+OAuth 2.1 requires features that were optional in OAuth 2.0.
+See [#oauth-2-0-differences].
+Authorizations servers that support OAuth 2.1 MUST include the following value in their Authorization Server Metadata:

+oauth_versions
+    REQUIRED.
+JSON array of strings indicating the OAuth versions supported by the authorization server.
+    One of the strings MUST be "2.1".
+The value "2.0" MAY be provided to indicate the authorization server s upports both versions.

+If an authorization server supports both OAuth 2.0 and OAuth 2.1, it MUST keep track of which version clients are configured to use.

+Clients using Dynamic Client Registration that support OAuth 2.1, MUST include the following value in their registration request:

+oauth_version
+    REQUIRED.
+A string indicating the OAuth version the client is using.
+MUST be the value "2.1" for clients.

 ## Compatibility with OAuth 2.0